aidan-duggan/ReverseCarcassone/rules.md

 At the start of each set piece, create each teams decks.
 * Draw 6 backs cards from the backs skills deck.
 * Draw 8 forwards cards from the forwards skills deck.
-* Place the appropriate number of skill cards listed on the Set Piece card in the tied up deck.
+* Wihtout looking at them, place the appropriate number of skill cards listed on the Set Piece card in the tied up deck.
 * Draw the number of Play cards listed

 ### Play